Hitman (2007 film): Plot

 Inside a heavily guarded facility, a group of young boys are given tattoos of bar codes on the backs of their shaved heads and are then trained in weapons, demolitions, unarmed combat, stamina, and strength to become professionally trained hitmen who operate around the globe.
-In the present day, Interpol agent Mike Whittier (Dougray Scott) arrives home and is met at gunpoint by Agent 47.
+In the present day, Interpol agent Mike Whittier arrives home and is met at gunpoint by Agent 47.
 The two talk about 47's life as a professional hitman, raised and trained by a clandestine group known simply as the Organization.

-Three months prior, 47 (Timothy Olyphant) is completing a hit on a Nigerian warlord named Bwana Ovie, force-feeding a captured soldier with plastic explosives and using him as a human bomb to kill Ovie.
-In a subsequent change of plans, 47 is told by his Organization handler, Diana Burnwood, that he is to kill his next target, Russian President Mikhail Belicoff (Ulrich Thomsen), publicly instead of privately.
+Three months prior to that, 47 is completing a hit on a Nigerien warlord named Bwana Ovie.
+In a subsequent change of plans, 47 is told by his Organization handler, Diana Burnwood, that he is to kill his next target, Russian president Mikhail Belicoff, publicly instead of privately.
 Agent 47 completes his mission by shooting the man in the head, but before he can leave Russia, he is contacted by his superiors.
 He is mystified when told the hit was a failure and that Belicoff survived the attack on his life.
 The Organization notifies him of a witness to the assassination and orders him to intercept and kill her.
 However, when 47 realizes she has never seen him before, he does not shoot her; instead, he narrowly avoids an assassination attempt on himself by another agent and realizes he is being set up.

 His employers send his location and identity to the FSB, but Diana secretly calls 47 and tips him off, revealing that Belicoff himself had ordered the hit.
-After escaping from his hotel, 47 intercepts Nika (Olga Kurylenko), Belicoff's mistress and the woman who supposedly witnessed his hit.
+After escaping from his hotel, 47 intercepts Nika, Belicoff's mistress and the woman who supposedly witnessed his hit.
 He interrogates her and discovers that Belicoff had a double, who ordered the hit on the real Belicoff in order to take his place as the president of Russia.
 The Organization, hoping to gain influence with the new government, ordered 47 to kill Nika and then set him up to be erased and thus cover their tracks.